 Hentrenson: I am not 100% pumped yet, as it is still a few weeks away, but I am very excited about the 2 upcoming instances, as they seemed a lot harder on beta, and a lot of the bosses have several phases which often makes a boss harder.
 There is a lot to be done before it comes out, the final reputations still need to be done, and there are 300 food buffs to be gathered in farmville plus some IRL stuff.

 Leeds: I am more than pumped to crush those bosses and we all want to keep the #1 in front of Method.
-We are trying to gimp our mainraid as much as possible to get the maximum loot for the next progress.
+We are trying to optimise our mainraid as much as possible to get the maximum loot for the next progress.
 Running multiple raids and putting some effort into it will be essential to succeed.

 Treckie: Right now I'm relieved to have some downtime after progress, but when the raids start, its Game On.

 Valiane: Always pumped for new progress content!
 Gonna max gear and get some cheap consumables.
-F**k paying 5k for 1 stack of food.

 Where would you rate Mogu'shan Vaults among all the other raids?